viamrobotics/docs/docs/get-started/drive-rover.md

 resource: "quickstart"
 ---

+Welcome to the Viam documentation.
+If you haven't read through [Learn Viam](/get-started/), we recommend you do so, as it will provide you with an overview of the Viam platform.

+The next few quickstarts, will guide you through the concepts you need to get started with Viam.
-Follow this guide to write code that makes a rover drive in a square.
+In this guide you'll write code that makes a rover drive in a square.

+{{< alert title="You will learn" color="tip" >}}

+1. How to run SDK code
+2. How to use the base API to move a rover in a square

+{{< /alert >}}

 {{<youtube embed_url="https://www.youtube-nocookie.com/embed/daU5iNsSO0w">}}